tlswg/tls13-spec/draft-ietf-tls-tls13.md

   handshake with B and probably retry the request, leading to duplication on the server system as a whole.

-The first class of attack can be prevented by sharing state in orter to provide a guarantee that the 0-RTT is only accepted once.
+The first class of attack can be prevented by sharing state to provide a guarantee that the 0-RTT is only accepted once.
 Servers SHOULD provide that level of replay safety, by implementing one of the methods described in this section or by equivalent means.
 It is understood, however, that due to operational concerns not all deployments will maintain the state at that level.
-Therefore, in normal operation, clients will not know which, if any, of these mechanisms servers actually implement and hence MUST only send early data which they are deem safe to be replayed.
+Therefore, in normal operation, clients will not know which, if any, of these mechanisms servers actually implement and hence MUST only send early data which they deem safe to be replayed.

 In addition to the direct effects of replays, there is a class of attacks where even operations normally considered idempotent could be exploited by a large